doctorfree/lazyman.dev/info/health/Lazyman.md

 - OK gitsigns: the source "gitsigns" can be ran.
 - OK zsh: the command "zsh" is executable.
-- OK actionlint: the command "actionlint" is executable.
+- ERROR actionlint: the command "actionlint" is not executable.
 - OK stylua: the command "stylua" is executable.
 - OK prettier: the command "prettier" is executable.
 - OK ruff: the command "ruff" is executable.